 On 1st April 2013 PCTs came to an end and the responsibility for Public Health transferred to local authorities.
 The JSNA is now produced in partnership across Health and Social Care in Warwickshire, although the strategic direction currently remains with the Director of Public Health and the Strategic Director for People Group.

 In 2012, Warwickshire released its updated JSNA in a different format; incorporating the learning from the previous three years.
-The latest annual statement relates to 2015/16, see the JSNA Annual Statement 2015/16: using intelligence wisely page for further information.
+The latest annual statement relates to 2017, see the JSNA Annual Statement 2017 update for further information.

 The JSNA is a statutory requirement introduced by The Local Government and Public Involvement in Health Act (2007) now superseded by The Health and Social Care Act (2012).